This post may contain affiliate links. Please read our disclosure policy.

 LOBSTER STOCK:

-- Split lobster tails lengthwise with sharp kitchen shears.
+- Split 16 ounces lobster tails lengthwise with sharp kitchen shears.
 Remove meat and set aside.
-Add empty shells to stockpot or 4-qt sauce pan.
-Cover with seafood stock and water.
-Add Herbes de Provence and salt.
+Add empty shells to stockpot or 4qt sauce pan.
+Cover with 15 ounces seafood stock and 4 cups water.
+Add 1 teaspoon Herbes de Provence and 1 teaspoon salt.
 Bring to a boil over high heat, then reduce heat as low as you can while still maintaining a simmer.
 Allow to simmer, uncovered, for about 15 minutes.

 - Add the lobster meat, cover with lid, and let simmer for 5 minutes.
 Remove when meat is bright red and white.
 If any part is still translucent, continue to simmer until cooked.
 Remove meat from pot and transfer to a cutting board.
 Cut into small pieces and refrigerate until ready to add to bisque.